 Ask your vendors to take a look around when they’re inside the home making repairs.
 They don’t have to be obvious about it; simply walking through the house will give them a good idea about whether it’s clean and maintained.
 If they’re fixing an electrical outlet, for example, they should go ahead and check all the remaining outlets.
 This will give them an opportunity to take a look around.

 These are some of the things we pay attention to when inspecting the homes we manage.
-If you have any questions about Healdsburg property management, or you need resources for the properties you may be renting out in Windsor, Healdsburg, Cloverdale, or anywhere in north Sonoma County, please contact us at Healdsburg Property Management.
+If you have any questions about Healdsburg property management, or you need resources for the properties you may be renting out in Windsor, Healdsburg, Cloverdale, or anywhere in north Healdsburg, please contact us at Healdsburg Property Management.